mcv-m6-video/mcv-c6-2024-team3/Week7/README.md

 The code of the tasks and data is structured as follows:

         .
-        ├── task_1                           # In this folder you can find the code of all the tasks mentioned on the folder.
+        ├── Task1                           # In this folder you can find the code of all the tasks mentioned on the folder.
         │   ├── datasets/                    # This folder remain the same as the one given.
-        │   |   └── HMDB51Dataset.py         # This file remain the same as the one given.
+        │   |   └── HMDB51Dataset.py         # This file has been modified to adapt the dataset to the different possible approaches.
         │   ├── models/
-        │   │   └── model_creator.py         # This file has been changed to add the modifications to X3D-XS and MoViNet-A0
+        │   │   └── model_creator.py         # This file has been changed to add the modifications to X3D-XS and MoViNet-A0.
+        │   ├── utils/                       # We have added 2 new files
-        │   ├── utils/                       # This folder remain the same as the one given.
+        │   |   ├── convert_to_3D.py         # It takes the npy files containing the OF and created their visualization.
-        │   ├── inference_custom_videos.py   # This file is used to do inference with the desired models.
+        │   │   └── duplicate_last_frame.py  # This duplicates the last frame of every action.
         │   ├── pytorchtools.py              # Library for the [EarlyStop](https://github.com/Bjarten/early-stopping-pytorch/tree/master).
         │   └── train_optimize_baseline.py   # This is the baseline training code slightly modified for our task.
         ├── Task2                            # In this folder you can find the code of the task 2.